 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same, except for the expiration of the current contractual expense limitation on January 31, 2022.
+The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: